 - App owner can restrict abusive behavior

-- App owner can terminate user’s account
+- App owner can delete inappropriate user-generated content

 3. Ecommerce Apps